 If you have suggestions for themes you would like to see treated in future issues please contact the Editor: .

 About Performance is distributed by Sydney University Press through their online e-store.
 To view issue contents and to order digital or print copies of the journal, go to http://purl.library.usyd.edu.au/sup/13246089.

 About Performance costs AU$40 + P&H per copy.

 To become a subscriber of About Performance, please email (with ‘About Performance Subscription’ in the subject line) with a contact name, institutional affiliation (if applicable), mailing address, email and phone number.
 As a subscriber you automatically receive a print copy of each yearly issue sent to you with an invoice as soon as it is published in July.

 Individual full-text articles from the journal can now also be digitally downloaded from journal aggregators Informit and the International Index to Performing Arts.

-Call for contributions for the next edition of About Performance will take place in early 2014.
+Call for contributions for the next edition of About Performance will take place in late 2014.

 Co-editors Paul Dwyer (University of Sydney) and Mary Ann Hunter (University of Tasmania)